nekostabber/ponytown-info-remade-for-the-3rd-time/README.md

 stars show how much i'm into the fandom / diamonds show how much of media i've finished
 - the mandela catalogue ★★★★☆ | ◆◆◇◇◇
 - rblx gasa4 (i still have gasa3, gasa4sc and the fangames to play) ★★★★★ | ◆◆◆◇◇
+- bfdi (i dint watch it much anymore i literally watched 3 episodes and then died inside) ★☆☆☆☆ | ◆◇◇◇◇
 - rblx royale high (that's the origin of my intruder skin!)
 - rblx robloxian high school (lots of ocs on there i took to pt ehe)
 - roblox in general, especially 'generic' or memed games!